The Complete Travel Guide to Colombo, Sri Lanka

 2. Galle Face Green

 If you want to catch the real rhythm of Sri Lanka, Galle Face Green is where it’s at.
-Think of it as Colombo’s answer to Mumbai’s Marine Drive or Shanghai’s ‘The Bund’—it’s that iconic.
+Think of it as Colombo’s answer to Mumbai’s Marine Drive or Shanghai’s ‘The Bund’—one of the unmissable places to see in Colombo.
 This long, open strip of lawn hugs the coastline, offering up killer views of the Indian Ocean that you just can't get enough of.

 Galle Face Green gets lively, especially in the late afternoon and early evening when it feels like the whole city turns up.
 Families are out with picnic blankets, couples wander along the shore, kids are running around with kites or playing cricket, and street vendors are cooking up snacks.
 You’ll even catch some impromptu music or dance performances from local groups.